Use Equity Based Financing to exchange shares in your company for an investment with no repayment obligations.

 Avoid problems down the road

 By handling fundraising on your own, there’s a much greater chance of messing it up.
-Using an attorney alleviates that concern, and we’re sure you’ll enjoy working with your equity lawyer at LawTrades.
+Using an equity lawyer alleviates that concern, and we’re sure you’ll enjoy working with your equity lawyer at LawTrades.

-Do I need an attorney to help my company with equity financing?
+Do I need an equity lawyer to help my company with equity financing?

 Equity financing is complex stuff.
 The documents used are typically filled with legal and investing terminology, making it hard for regular people to understand.
 Working with an experienced business lawyer will enable you to understand the financing agreements your company enters into and assure that the deal makes sense for your business.